No birthday celebrations for North Korea's Kim this year

 That date is consistent with Rodman's revelation in September 2013 that Kim was 30, but South Korean intelligence has said he was born a year later, in 1984.

-North Korea's state media did not broadcast any birthday celebration, with an evening program showing Kim Jong Un attending a shooting contest.
+North Korea's state media did not broadcast any birthday celebration, with an evening programme showing Kim Jong Un attending a shooting contest.

 Anniversaries and birthdays are important milestones in the North Korean calendar.
 The April 15 birthday of founding president Kim Il Sung, the young Kim's grandfather, is the biggest holiday of the year and is marked with military parades, mass dances and performances.